 Amusement parks in Vietnam

 If you live in Ho Chi Minh City, you can enjoy a day out at Suoi Tien Park.
 While the park is about forty minutes from the city center, it has plenty of activities to make the drive worthwhile.
 This historical park depicts Vietnamese history through its sculptures of legendary dragons and Buddha statues.
-In addition, there is a zoo, artificial beach, and a variety of other attractions on offer.
+In addition, there is a zoo, an artificial beach, and a variety of other attractions on offer.
 A little further north, in Binh Duong, you can visit the Đại Nam Văn Hiến amusement park with merry-go-rounds, swimming pools, a zoo, theatres, restaurants, and a pagoda.
-Be prepared to be the only foreigners there as it is a much more local retreat.
+Be prepared to be the only foreigners there, as it is a much more local retreat.

 Beaches in Vietnam